 INSPIRED BY THE UNTOLD HISTORY OF AUSTRALIA’S SUGAR SLAVES

-‘Blackbird’ is a short narrative film written and directed by Australian Solomon Islander filmmaker Amie Batalibasi.
-Blackbird was completed in December 2015.
+‘Blackbird’ is a short narrative film written and directed by Australian Solomon Islander filmmaker Amie Batalibasi and completed in December 2015.

-For news, screening dates, behind the scenes photos and updates go to: www.facebook.com/blackbirdfilmproject
+The Australian television debut of the short film will be: 13th October, 8:30pm on NITV – National Indigenous TV.
+For more screening dates, behind the scenes photos and updates go to: www.facebook.com/blackbirdfilmproject

 Amie is currently developing the feature adaptation of BLACKBIRD as the Sundance Institute’s 2017 Merata Mita Fellowship recipient through the Native and Indigenous Film Program.

 ‘Blackbird’ tells the story of Solomon Islander siblings, Rosa & Kiko, who were kidnapped from their island home to work on a sugar cane plantation in Queensland, Australia in the late 1800s.
 Rosa struggles to keep an eye on her young spirited brother who comes into conflict with their Overseer.
 And as Kiko journeys into adulthood, amidst oppression and severe loss of culture and identity, he must find his will to survive.

 This short film shines a light on a little known and dark part of Australia’s history.